grahamc/system-configurations/README.md

     * Setup Hammerspoon using the instructions in the [Hammerspoon Getting Started Guide](https://www.hammerspoon.org/go/).

-    * Open SpaceID, right click its icon, and select 'Launch on Login' to set it as a login app.

     * Open Finicky to set it as the default browser.

     * Open MonitorControl, UnnaturalScrollWheels, and "Mac Mouse Fix" to configure them.